Karthikkkunal/AI-Powered-Cybersecurity-Assistant-Dashboard/README.md

 └── main.tsx
 ```

+- **supabase/migrations/**: Contains SQL migration files for setting up and updating the database schema.

+- **supabase/seed.sql**: SQL script for seeding the database with initial data.

-- **components/**: Contains React components, each responsible for a specific section of the dashboard.
+- **src/components/**: Contains React components, each responsible for a specific section of the dashboard.

 - **App.tsx**: The root component that integrates all individual components.